How to write a research paper

 Environmental science thesis example: “This research paper looks into how having more city parks might make the air cleaner and keep people healthier.
 I want to find out if more green spaces means breathing fewer carcinogens in big cities.”

-UX research thesis example: "This study focuses on improving mobile banking for older adults using ethnographic research, eye-tracking analysis, and interactive prototyping.
-We investigate the usefulness of eye-tracking analysis with older individuals, aiming to spark debate and offer fresh perspectives on UX design and digital inclusivity for the aging population."
+thesis example: “This study focuses on improving mobile banking for older adults using ethnographic research, eye-tracking analysis, and interactive prototyping.
+We investigate the usefulness of eye-tracking analysis with older individuals, aiming to spark debate and offer fresh perspectives on UX design and digital inclusivity for the aging population.”

 6. Conduct in-depth research

-A research paper doesn’t just include research that you’ve uncovered from other papers and studies but your fresh insights, too.
-You will seek to become an expert on your topic––understanding the nuances in the current leading theories.
-You will analyze existing research and add your thinking and discoveries.
-It's crucial to conduct well-designed research that is rigorous, robust, and based on reliable sources.
-Suppose a research paper lacks evidence or is biased.
-In that case, it won't benefit the academic community or the general public.
-Therefore, examining the topic thoroughly and furthering its understanding through high-quality research is essential.
-That usually means conducting new research.
+Conduct well-designed research that’s rigorous, robust, and based on reliable sources.
+A paper that lacks evidence or carries bias won’t benefit the academic community or the general public.
 Depending on the area under investigation, you may conduct surveys, interviews, diary studies, or observational research to uncover new insights or bolster current claims.

 7. Determine supporting evidence